eigenvivek/eigenvivek.github.io/_posts/2021-12-27-compressed-sensing.md

 layout: post
 excerpt_separator: <!--more-->
 title: A Quick Formulation of Compressed Sensing
-description: A very, very mininal derivation of compressed sensing
+description: A very, very mininal derivation of the optimization
 permalink: compressed-sensing/
 date: 2021-12-27
 ---